joshyyjosh/joshyyjosh/README.md

 ## 🖥️ My Projects

 - [Maize Map](https://github.com/joshyyjosh/project-name]) - Find the next perfect study spot in UMICH.
-- [Project Name](https://github.com/joshyyjosh/project-name) - A brief description of the project.
-- [Project Name](https://github.com/joshyyjosh/project-name) - A brief description of the project.

 <!-- You can add more sections if needed, such as 'Achievements', 'Certifications', etc. -->